 - Component 2: Prose Comprehension or Composition.

 - Component 3: set texts are: Cicero ‘Pro Cluentio’, Tacitus ‘Annals’, and Livy ‘History of Rome’.

 - Component 4: set texts are: Virgil ‘Aeneid’, Catullus, and Ovid ‘Heroides”

 Post-A Level options

-The study of a classical language at A Level can lead to degrees in English, MFL, History and Politics as well as Classics.
-Students who combine Latin with Science A Levels have gone on to study Medicine, Natural Sciences or Veterinary Medicine at university.
+The study of a classical language at A Level can lead on to degrees in English, MFL, History and Politics as well as Classics.
+We often have students who combine Latin with Science A Levels before going on to study Medicine, Natural Sciences or Veterinary Medicine at university.